DrewRoss5/FreeListAllocator/README.md

 # FreeListAllocator
 A simple object-oriented memory allocator implemented with a free list

-# Roadmap:
-- Allow realloc to shrink blocks in addition to growing them

 # Getting started
 - Ensure you have [GoogleTest](https://github.com/google/googletest/tree/main/googletest) installed
 - Clone this repo